top of page

-When you are planning a new equipment shed, hay barn, or livestock shelter, the goal is always the same: maximizing your usable square footage for every dollar spent.
-Whether you are building in the heart of Kentucky or managing a project across the country, two primary building methods dominate the landscape: the traditional pole barn (post-frame construction) and the rigid frame (often steel) building.
-While both have their place, understanding how they impact your timeline, budget, and shipping logistics is key to a successful build.
+When we plan a new equipment shed, hay barn, or livestock shelter, our goal is clear: maximizing usable square footage for every dollar spent.
+Whether we are building in the heart of Kentucky or managing a project across the country, two primary building methods dominate the landscape: the traditional pole barn (post-frame construction) and the rigid frame (often steel) building.
+Understanding how these methods impact our timeline, budget, and shipping logistics is key to a successful build.

 The Basics: How They Differ

-Rigid Frame: These typically use heavy-duty steel columns and rafters.
+• Rigid Frame: These buildings typically use heavy-duty steel columns and rafters.
 They almost always require a full concrete foundation and heavy machinery for a complex assembly process.

 Cost-Per-Square-Foot: Why Wood Wins